Abdülmecid I: Crimean War and aftermath

 On 16 October 1853, the Ottoman Empire entered another war against Russia that would be known as the Crimean War, where it was soon joined by France and Britain.
 The Ottomans successfully participated in the war and were winning signatories at the Treaty of Paris (1856).
 The Empire would be inducted into the Concert of Europe.
-In a compromise with the Great Powers, Abdul Mecid issued another reform edict in February 1856 known as the Imperial Reform Edict (Islâhat Hatt-ı Hümâyûnu) which was perceived by many subjects as relinquishing sovereignty.
+In a compromise with the Great Powers, Abdul Mecid issued another reform edict in February 1856 known as the Imperial Reform Edict (Islâhat Hatt-ı Hümâyûnu), which was perceived by many subjects as relinquishing sovereignty.
 The Ottoman Empire received the first of its foreign loans on 25 August 1854 during the war.
 This major foreign loan was followed by those of 1855, 1858 and 1860, which culminated in default and led to the alienation of European sympathy from the Ottoman Empire and indirectly to the later dethronement and death of Abdülmecid's brother Abdülaziz.

-On the one hand, financial imperfections, and on the other hand, the discontent caused by the wide privileges given to the non-Muslim subjects again led the country to confusion.
+Financial troubles and the discontent caused by the wide privileges given to the non-Muslim subjects again led to the empire becoming unstable.
 His attempts at strengthening his base in the Balkans were overshadowed by incidents that took place in Montenegro in 1858 and Bosnia.
 In 1861 he was forced to give up Lebanon through the creation of the Mutasarrifate of Mount Lebanon.

 The major European states had taken the opportunity to intervene in their own interests.
 Ottoman statesmen panicked in the face of this situation.
 The fact that Abdülmecid could not prevent this situation further increased the dissatisfaction caused by the Edict of Tanzimat.
-The opponents formed the Society of Fedâis which sought to eliminate Abdülmecid and put Abdulaziz on the throne in order to prevent the European states from acting like a guardian.
+The opponents formed the Society of Fedâis, which sought to eliminate Abdülmecid and put Abdulaziz on the throne in order to prevent the European states from acting like a guardian.
 This revolt attempt, the Kuleli Incident, was suppressed before it even started on 14 September 1859.
 Meanwhile, the financial situation deteriorated and foreign debts, which were taken under heavy conditions to cover the costs of war, placed a burden on the treasury.
 All of the debts received from Beyoğlu consumers exceeded eighty million gold liras.
 Some of the debt securities and hostages were taken by foreign traders and bankers.
 The Grand Vizier Mehmed Emin Âli Pasha, who criticized this situation harshly, was dismissed by the sultan on 18 October 1859.

 Dolmabahçe Palace, the first European-style palace in Istanbul, was built by Abdülmecid between 1843 and 1856, at a cost of five million Ottoman gold pounds, the equivalent of 35 tons of gold.
 Fourteen tons of gold was used to adorn the interior ceiling of the palace.
 The world's largest Bohemian crystal chandelier is in the centre hall.
 The palace has the largest collection of Bohemian and Baccarat crystal chandeliers in the world, and even the staircases are made of Baccarat crystal.